 The Audit, Risk & Compliance Committee has authority (within the scope of its responsibilities) to seek any information it requires from any employee of the Investment Manager and Administrator or any external party.
-Members may also meet with the external auditor and/or Platinum's Chief Compliance Officer without Platinum's management present and consult independent experts, where the Audit, Risk & Compliance Committee considers it necessary to carry out its duties.
+Members may also meet with the external auditor and/or Platinum's Chief Compliance Officer without Platinum's management being present and consult independent experts, where the Audit, Risk & Compliance Committee considers it necessary to carry out its duties.

-All matters determined by the Audit, Risk & Compliance Committee are submitted to the full Board as recommendations for Board decisions.
+All matters determined by the Audit, Risk & Compliance Committee are submitted to the Board as recommendations for Board decisions.
 The Chair of the Committee provides an update on the matters discussed in the Committee meeting at each subsequent Board meeting.
 Additional requirements for specific reporting by the Audit, Risk & Compliance Committee to the Board are addressed in the Committee charter.

-The purpose of the Audit, Risk & Compliance Committee is to assist the Board in fulfilling its responsibilities relating to the financial reporting and accounting practices of the Company.
+The purpose of the Audit, Risk & Compliance Committee is to assist the Board in fulfilling its responsibilities relating to the financial reporting and accounting practices of the Company, and the Company's internal control framework, risk management systems and the external audit function.